All Episodes

 Hi.

-Um I it reminds me of a commercial that's on TV now.
+It reminds me of a commercial that's on TV now.

-It's some insurance company that's probably soon to be on by the government, where the rattlesnake is sitting there and it's got a and the rabbit's scared, and then all of a sudden it's got a fake rattle tied to its tail.
+Where the rattlesnake is sitting there and the rabbit's scared, and then all of a sudden it's got a fake rattle tied to its tail.

-That's what Obama and Axel Rod are looking like, and that's why Bob Schiefer's sitting there going, Y'all are turning into snakes with rattles on your tails, and it's hilarious to watch.
+And that's why Bob Schieffer's sitting there going, y'all are turning into snakes with rattles on your tails.

 I hope they keep doing it.

-Well, is that the traveler's insurance ad you're talking about?
+Well, is that the Traveler's Insurance ad you're talking about?

 Yeah, that's it.